Japanese asset price bubble: Distortions in the tax system

-The land lease law
+Land lease law

 As provided under the Japan Civil Code, the rights of a lessee and tenant are protected under the Land Lease Law.
 This law can be traced back during World War II, whereby most heads of household were conscripted for military duty, leaving their families in danger of being thrown out off their leased land.
 For this reason, land leasehold contracts automatically renew unless the landlord provides concrete reasoning to object.

 In the event of a dispute between the lessee and tenant, courts may convene a hearing in order to ensure that the rent is "fair and reasonable".
 If the rent is set by the court, tenants would pay according to the rent set by the court, which meant landlords could not raise the rent more than the actual market price.
 Hence, rents are actually kept "artificially low" and the market fails to respond according to the rental price set by the market.
 Due to this, many landlords refused to rent out their land for such steeply discount prices, but rather left the land deserted in order to reap huge capital gains should land prices increase sharply.